Doron126/myapp/README.md

 # **myapp**
 ## **Overview**
-This project sets up a CI/CD pipeline for a basic Flask app using Jenkins and Docker.
+This project sets up a CI/CD pipeline for a basic Flask app using Python Docker and Jenkins.
 The pipeline automatically pulls code from GitHub, builds a Docker image, runs tests, and deploys the app.
 It's an example of automating deployment with containerization and continuous integration.

 ## **Thecnologies Used**